norech/arcade/README.md

 ## Welcome on our Arcade Project!

-The goal of this project is to make an app in C++<br>
-to load an unload in runtime games and graphicals library
+The goal of this project is to make a basic gaming platform in C++, that is able to switch between games and graphical libraries at runtime.
+In this project, each games and graphical libraries are separated in their own shared libraries.

-for this project we need to share our interfaces with another group
+For this project, we needed to share a common interface with another group, and make our shared libraries compatible with their platform.

-here the email of the leader of the other group
+Here is the email of the leader of the other group:

 |mathieu.muty@epitech.eu|
 |:---------------------:|

-all You need to start is make g++ sfml sdl ncurses ... and the development kit of the graphic library
+All you need to start with this project: make, g++, SFML, SDL2, SDL2_ttf, ncurses.
+You will need the development packages to build the graphical libraries.

-for the moment we have implemented
+For the moment, we have implemented the following games:

 | Library | Games |
 |:-------:|:-----:|